foxylion/foxylion.github.io/jekyll/blog/_posts/2017-01-18-run-docker-from-wsl.md

 <!--more-->

 In this tutorial we will use Docker Toolbox to get a running Docker instance on our machine.
-This tutorial may also work using Docker for Windows (Hyper V) but is was tested.
+This tutorial may also work using Docker for Windows (Hyper V) but is wasn't tested.

 ### 1. Install Docker Toolbox